-The skin lesion of histoplasmosis may also appear as a mouth ulcer.
+A skin sore caused by histoplasmosis may also appear as a mouth ulcer.

-Symptoms vary and depend on the specific cause of the mouth ulcer.
-In general, symptoms may include:
+Symptoms will vary based on the cause of the mouth ulcer.
+Symptoms may include:

-A health care provider or dentist usually diagnoses the type of mouth ulcer, based on its appearance and location.
-Blood tests or a biopsy of the ulcer may be needed to confirm the cause.
+Most of the time, a health care provider or dentist will look the ulcer and where it is in the mouth to make the diagnosis.
+You may need blood tests or a biopsy of the ulcer may be needed to confirm the cause.

 The outcome varies depending on the cause of the ulcer.
 Many mouth ulcers are harmless and heal without treatment.

-There are types of cancer, however, that may first appear as a mouth ulcer that does not heal.
-See: Squamous cell carcinoma
+Some types of cancer [link to Squamous cell carcinoma [01-000829] that may first appear as a mouth ulcer that does not heal.
+See:

 Oral ulcer; Stomatitis - ulcerative; Ulcer - mouth